 I can’t see without glasses or contact lenses, so I always have these on hand.
 I wear glasses most of the time since I use disposable contacts.
 Wearing glasses frees me from overpacking more lenses than I might need.

 Since I usually travel with one bag, I also carry a daypack.
 Having a small bag comes in handy for carrying a couple things on a hike or going grocery shopping.
-I purchased my foldable pack by Outlander on Amazon in late 2017, and it’s proven to be quite durable.

 Travel can be transformational.
 Don’t let thoughts of what to pack weigh you down.
 Simplify instead by traveling with less.
 You might surprise yourself with what you learn when you do.

 Disclosure: Some of the links on this page are affiliate links.
 I earn a small commission if you decide to purchase some of the items mentioned.